halfer/awooga-reports/README.md

 I noticed this problem after publishing a PHP tutorial called [I ♥ PHP](http://ilovephp.jondh.me.uk);
 the more I looked for other material to send new coders to, the more issues I found.
-It turns out for PHP that there are very few resources on the web I'd be happy to recommend.
+It turns out for PHP that there are very few resources on the web I'd be happy to recommend (though it would not be surprising to find the same for other languages also).

 There are two basic outcomes that I would like to see as a result of this project.
 The first is that authors experience a collective pressure from the technology community to improve or remove material that teaches poor practices.
-Also, it would be good for new programmers to have a central site they can check tutorials against, to warn them off resources that are not of high quality.
+Also, it would be good for new programmers to have a central site they can check tutorials against, to warn them about resources that are not of high quality.

 Data collection
 ------

 The potential size of this data set means that it is not feasible for a single individual or group to collate it by themselves.
-I therefore suggest the data is maintained by any willing volunteer in public Git repositories (e.g. GitHub, BitBucket etc).
+I therefore suggest the data is maintained by willing volunteers in public Git repositories (e.g. GitHub, BitBucket etc), of which this repo is itself an example.
 The URL of these repositories would then be held in a central database and each would be periodically scanned for updates, without any oversight from a central coordinator.